Skip Breadcrumb Links

 - Other cases that involve immigration law, processes or procedures

-If you want a paid consultant to represent you to Immigration, Refugees and Citizenship Canada (IRCC), the Immigration and Refugee Board (IRB) or the Canada Border Services Agency (CBSA), the consultant must be in good standing with the Immigration Consultants of Canada Regulatory Council (ICCRC).
+If you want a paid consultant to represent you to Immigration, Refugees and Citizenship Canada (IRCC), the Immigration and Refugee Board (IRB) or the Canada Border Services Agency (CBSA), the consultant must be in good standing with the College of Immigration and Citizenship Consultants (CICC).

 For more information, read Should I get help with my immigration application from an immigration consultant or lawyer?